← All varieties

 Skin

-Sources differ on color and texture.
-Coxe describes the skin as light yellow, inclining to white.
-Downing describes it as smooth, pale green, becoming yellowish at maturity, and slightly dotted with gray.
-Hedrick describes the skin as rough to the touch — conflicting with Downing's "smooth" — lemon-yellow in ground color, dotted with fawn, with some patches of grayish-brown russet.
+Coxe: light yellow, inclining to white.
+Downing: smooth, pale green, yellowish at maturity, slightly dotted with gray.
+Elliott: pale green, yellowish, dotted with gray when ripe.
+Thomas: greenish-yellow.
+Hedrick: rough to the touch, lemon-yellow dotted with fawn and with some patches of grayish-brown russet.

 Very small grits around the core (Hedrick).
-Not further described in other sources.
+Otherwise not described in source.

 Season